DevMountain/alexa-instructions/README.md

   `var Alexa = require('alexa-sdk')`

+1. First, we're going to create the Intent Schema for our action.
+The Intent Schema is a JSON object that tells the Alexa service the actions our application will handle.
+Here is the Intent Schema for the skill we're going to make in this project:

+    ```
+    {
+      "intents": [
+        {
+            "intent": "HelloWorldIntent"
+        },
+        {
+            "intent": "GetWeatherIntent",
+            "slots": [
+                "name": "city",
+                "type": "AMAZON.US_CITY"
+            ]
+        }
+      ]
+    }
+    ```
+This defines a skill that has two intent, a HelloWorldIntent, and a GetWeatherIntent.
+The GetWeatherIntent has an additional section called slots, which tells us that this intent will require information from the user (in this case a city) in order to run.
+In order to define a slot, you must give it a name and a type.
+Amazon has [a ton of premade types](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/built-in-intent-ref/slot-type-reference), so its best to select one from that list when defining your slots.

 1. The first part of the application we'll want to implement are the event handlers.
 We defined the events our app will handle in the JSON file we just filled out in the developer portal.
 The handler object we create here will contain a key for each event we defined earlier.
 Here is an example that would work with the demo JSON file from the previous section:

     ```